 Ármann lovingly greeted them.
 Many people were at the party, Hallketill from Mt.
 Hrafnabjörg, friends of Ármann, and many others.

-At the party, the guests entertained themselves by comparing the strength of men, and they argued about who was the strongest man in Iceland.
+At the party, the guests entertained themselves by comparing men's strength and arguing about who was the strongest man in Iceland.

-Ármanns said that his kinsman Bárður was the strongest one, but some of them mentioned other names.
+Ármanns said that his relative, Bárður, was the strongest, but some of them mentioned other names.

 Ármann said that this might be true.
-Bárður said that this could be tested: "Let's have games here next spring".
+Bárður noted that this could be tested: "Let's have games here next spring".

-Ármann was in charge of sending out invitations to the south and east of Iceland, but Bárður to the north and west of Iceland.
+Ármann was in charge of sending out invitations to the south and east of Iceland, while Bárður was in charge of sending out invitations to the north and west of Iceland.

 Ármann sent on his behalf Eiríkur from Eiríksstaðir farm beneath Mt.
 Skjaldbreiður and Ólafur from Fífilsvellir.

-All of Iceland's strongest men arrived at the games, as many of these strong men wanted to see this game.
+All of Iceland's strongest men arrived at the games, eager to see this game.

-All of them arrived at Ármann's place on the exact date that they had been invited.
+All of them arrived at Ármann's place on the exact date they were invited.

 Ármann threw a party on the first day, Eiríkur on the second day, and Ólafur on the third day, and no expenses were spared.